kammitama5/kammitama5.github.io/_posts/2018-12-14-Friday-December-14th.md

   He said when he used to teach Computer Science and Mathematics, he would tell them that if they're not too busy changing jobs every two years, they *might* want to write code that they could read ten years from now (in terms of documentation, readability, maintainability), so that they wouldn't have to spend hours reverse engineering it.
-  He also said that the most important thing is not writing quickly, or how many lines, but about its life-cycle.
+  He also said that the most important thing is not code writing quickly, or writing many lines of code, but about a code base's life-cycle.
   Is it usable?
 Is it efficient?
 What is its lifetime?
 That resonated so much with me.

 - It came up because I was telling him that I want to have a career in places (or a place) where people *care* about